leanprover/theorem_proving_in_lean4/induction_and_recursion.md

   | a :: as, b :: bs => a + b
 ```

-Note that, the patterns are separated by commas.
+Note that the patterns are separated by commas.

 In each of the following examples, splitting occurs on only the first
 argument, even though the others are included among the list of